Follow latest news, trends and our thoughts on our weekly blog.

 • Short-listed writing teams will be invited to a meeting to discuss their pieces further in early February, after which the panel’s decision will be announced.

-• Casting will take place on 23 and 24 February in London.
+• Casting will take place following auditions on 22 and 23 February in London.

 • Dramaturgical process with creative team - March to July.

-• Residential workshop week - 27 July to 1 August.
+• Residential workshop week - 25 to 30 July at Sevenoaks School.

 • The selected piece will be performed by a cast of 10-23 yr olds, according to the requirements of the work.